Forensic Science and Forensic Anthropology

 Forensic science is the study of the application of science to law in a service to society.
 It concerns broad applications of the fields of physics, biology, anatomy, chemistry, computer science, engineering and others.
 Forensic science plays a vital role in the administration of law and justice through new technologies and innovations regarding the principles of evidence identification, collection, and scientific analysis.
 Requiring 18 hours to complete the minor, our program currently offers approximately 45 hours of required and elective undergraduate courses consisting of lectures, labs, independent studies, and hands-on techniques.
 These courses were developed to expose students to the techniques, knowledge, and experiences that will allow them to succeed in graduate school and in the forensic field.
 Furthermore, these courses introduce students to the types of forensic investigations conducted by the Texas Rangers, Sheriff’s Departments, Police Departments, Federal Agencies and Crime Laboratories.
 Among the courses offered are: Survey of Forensic Science, Crime Scene Investigation, Bloodstain Pattern Analysis, Trace Evidence, Impression Evidence, Expert Witness Testimony, White Collar Crime, Forensic Firearms Examination, Medicolegal Death Investigation, Advanced Forensic Investigations, Independent Topics in Forensic Science, Honors Thesis, and Honors Advanced Readings and Research.

-Dr. Lori Baker, Associate Professor of Anthropology and Vice Provost for Strategic Initiatives, Collaboration and Leadership Development
+Dr. Lori Baker, Professor of Anthropology and Vice Provost for Faculty Development and Diversity

 Dr. Lori Baker near U.S. Mexican border